appsemble/appsemble/docs/index.md

 ---
-icon: home
+icon: book-open
 ---

-# Getting Started
+# Reading guide

 Some of the content in the Appsemble documentation is of interest to a wide range of software development and IT professionals.
 This section provides you with links to topics that are organized